RedeployAB/PSScaffold/README.md

 New-PSBuildpipeline -Module C:\Users\UserA\Documents\Projects\ExistingModule
 ```

+Don't forget to modify `ModuleName.settings.ps1` to meet your deployment needs.
+Also
+take a glance at `ModuleName.build.ps1` to see if the build process is to your satisfaction.

 **New-PSFunction**

 To create a new function (can of course be done manually, or through your IDE if it supports extension):